What is neurogenic claudication?

-Neurogenic claudication is a term to describe the discomfort in the lower back or legs caused by nerve compression in the lumbosacral spine (lower back).
+Neurogenic claudication is a term to describe the discomfort or mobility problems in the lower back or legs caused by nerve compression.
+This typically is due to a condition in the lumbar (lower) spine or the sacrum, which connects the base of the spine to the pelvis.
 “Neurogenic” means that the symptoms are related to a nerve, and “claudication” — which is Latin for “limp” — refers to cramping or weakness in the legs.

-Symptoms can be experienced bilaterally (both legs) or unilaterally (one leg), often are exacerbated by extended periods of walking or standing, and generally worsen over time.
+Symptoms can be experienced bilaterally (both legs) or unilaterally (one leg) and are often worsened by extended periods of walking or standing.
 These symptoms can include:

 - Muscle weakness

-If you are experiencing any of these symptoms for longer than a week, you should schedule an appointment with your physician to determine the cause of your nerve compression and the treatment options available to you.
+If you are experiencing any of these symptoms for longer than a few days or a week, you should schedule an appointment with your doctor to determine the cause of your nerve compression and the treatment options available to you.

 How neurogenic claudication develops

-- Hypertrophic ligamentum flavum — thickening of one of the major ligaments responsible for connecting vertebrae
+- Ligament hypertrophy — thickening of one of the major ligaments responsible for connecting vertebrae

 - Inflamed facet joints — osteoarthritis within the joints connecting the vertebrae